EOSVR/EOSVR/README.md

 Also different district has different rules, including:

-1, Trial effect, cost .vs. lock is not always 1 .vs.
+1, Complaint effect, cost .vs. lock is not always 1 .vs.
 1

-2, In a trial, can have the limit of locking token
+2, In a Complaint, can have the limit of locking token

-3, Delegate in trial, users can select several judge who have more locking multi effect than normal users
+3, Delegate in Complaint, users can select several judge who have more locking multi effect than normal users

 4，Different token.
 User need to cost/get this token when stay in the district.